wp-plugins/http-digest-auth/readme.txt

 This security measure can be disabled by ticking this option.

-= Are the HTTP credentials stored in the database even after this plugin is deactivated/deleted? = Deactivating this plugin doesn't affect the credentials but deleteing the plugin erases all HTTP user credentials leaving no trace of it in the database.
+= Are the HTTP credentials stored in the database even after this plugin is deactivated/deleted? = Deactivating this plugin doesn't affect the credentials but deleting the plugin erases all HTTP user credentials leaving no trace of it in the database.

 == Changelog ==

+= 1.1 =
+* Reduced repetitive code with inheritance
+* `.htaccess` rules for FastCGI PHP

 = 1.0 =
 * Initial version